BucketHeadP65/Translucent-Tiles/README.md

 # README IS NOT UPDATED YET.
 This kwinscript is based on Natalies [Floating Tiles KWin script](https://github.com/nclarius/floating-tiles/releases/latest) Kwin script.
 I took the base of the code and adapted it to make the windows transparent instead of minimizing them.
 I leave original README below for credit and reference.
+I have added an option in settings to set the a threshold to define the area under which the window above and in focuss should cover the window(s) bellow to trigger the transparent effect.
+Also another update is that windows below other do not become transparent.
+Only windows under a focused window that meet the overlap are threshold.

 # Floating Tiles: no-stacking stacking window management for KWin